Duke (album): Background

 By 1978, Genesis were a trio of lead singer and drummer Phil Collins, keyboardist Tony Banks and guitarist/bassist Mike Rutherford.
 They had survived the departure of original frontman Peter Gabriel and guitarist Steve Hackett and released the album ...And Then There Were Three..., which included the top ten single "Follow You Follow Me".
 The group were still touring successfully, and enjoyed the songwriting collaborations among the three of them.
 They decided to take a break before writing and recording a new album, which would be largely group-written in a rehearsal room, without many pre-conceived ideas.

 The group's touring schedule had put particular pressure on Collins, whose marriage was at risk of collapse due to him being away from home frequently.
 His wife, Andrea, had warned him that if he committed himself to the full ...And Then There Were Three...
 Tour, she would not be there when he returned.
 Collins, however, was convinced that Genesis were on the verge of an international breakthrough and that his work with the band would pay dividends in the future.
 By the end of 1978, Andrea had decided to move to Vancouver with their children.
 Realising that his marriage was more important than the band, Collins held a meeting with Banks, Rutherford and manager Tony Smith.
-He said he was moving to Vancouver to try and rebuild his family, and that the group would have to accommodate this.
-In an interview for Sounds, Collins said, "I went off for two months to try and sort things out ...
+He said he was moving to Vancouver to try to rebuild his family, and that the group would have to accommodate this.
+In an interview for Sounds, Collins said, "I went off for two months to try to sort things out ...
 I was never going to leave the band.
 It was just that if I was going to be living in Vancouver then we'd have had to organise ourselves differently."
 He also noted that the individual members of his side project Brand X were geographically dispersed.

 Banks and Rutherford suggested the band take an extended hiatus, hoping Collins would save his marriage and that the band could work with him in Vancouver.
 Banks recorded his solo album A Curious Feeling at Polar Studios in Stockholm with Genesis touring drummer Chester Thompson and singer Kim Beacon, while Rutherford also recorded his first solo album, Smallcreep's Day, at the same studio.
 In April 1979, Collins returned to the UK after the attempt to salvage his marriage failed.
 With time to spare before working on the next Genesis album, he gigged with Brand X, and began work on demo tracks for what became his first solo album Face Value at his home in Shalford, Surrey.
 As well as playing piano and synthesizers, he had recently picked up a Roland CR-78 drum machine and become interested in the possibilities of electronic drums.
 (Note: Collins later said he had approached Pete Townshend, asking if he could replace Keith Moon, who had died a few months earlier, in the Who, but the group had already recruited Kenney Jones.)